 - Determining their current capacity and quality against published standards

-- Providing prospective individualized information relating to key quality standards, including process and outcomes in relation to patient complexity
+- Providing prospective individualised information relating to key quality standards, including process and outcomes in relation to patient complexity

-- to evaluate provision of organized rehabilitation and assessment on ongoing rehabilitation needs within the Major Trauma Centres
+- Survey of commissioners and providers including; to identify, map and characterise specialist rehabilitation services that support patients with complex rehabilitation needs; and to evaluate the provision of rehabilitation and assessment on ongoing rehabilitation needs within the Major Trauma Centres.

-- Patient tracing: we will also evaluate the feasibility of telephone follow-up to trace patients with a prescription for Level1/2 rehabilitation who do not appear on the UK-ROC dataset, to assess the level of rehabilitation received and the extent to which this met their needs.
+- Patient tracing including the evaluation of the feasibility of telephone follow-up to trace patients with a prescription for Level 1/2 rehabilitation who do not appear on the UKROC dataset to assess the level of rehabilitation received and the extent to which this met their needs.

 - Prof Lynne Turner-Stokes (Lead Investigator)